-How to Use Robert’s Rules of Order for Meetings?
+How to Use Robert’s Rules of Order for Meetings

-That’s exactly why Robert’s Rules of Order for Meetings exist—the framework provides a set of specific rules based on a parliamentary procedure, which brings structure and order to meetings.
+That’s exactly why Robert’s Rules of Order for Meetings exist.
+The framework provides a set of specific rules based on a parliamentary procedure (more on that in a bit), which brings structure and order to meetings.

-In this guide, we will discuss how to use Robert’s Rules of Order, the best digital tools to facilitate your meetings, and more.
+In this guide, we will discuss how to use Robert’s Rules of Order, the best digital tools to facilitate your meetings, and lots more.

 No matter if you’re leading a board meeting, a club gathering, or a committee discussion, these basic rules offer a flexible framework that you can easily adapt to suit your needs.

+While Robert’s Rules often apply to board meetings, their usefulness extends far beyond that.
 They’re equally effective in committees, nonprofits, clubs, and any organization where making well-structured group decisions is essential.

 Before we explain the framework in depth, let’s look at its three guiding principles: